nrummel/thiqueThoughts/content/Bouldering Grades/gradesOverview.md

 ---
-title: Climbing Grades, Mathematically 😈
+title: Grades - A Mathematical Perspective
-date: 30.07.2024
+date: 2024-07-30
 draft: false
 ---
 Discussions around grades circulate in rock climbing all the time.
 The sport is multifaceted, and each climb poses a variety of challenges.
 Historically, climbers have given each route or boulder a grade, a single number.
 Grades allow climbers to understand the level of challenge they can expect.
 Also, it allows for comparison between ascents, and ideally one climb on a continent across the ocean is comparable to one at the local crag or gym.